Joseph Scott (merchant)

 Joseph Scott (1728 – September 29, 1800) was a soldier, merchant, government office holder, and political figure in Nova Scotia.
 He was a member of the 2nd Nova Scotia House of Assembly from 1759 to 1760.
 He built the Scott Manor House.

-Joseph was born at Ballingarry, Tipperary, Ireland in 1728, the third child of eight children born to John and Mary Scott.
+Joseph was born at Ballingarry, County Tipperary, Ireland in 1728, the third child of eight children born to John and Mary Scott.
 His grandfather Jeremiah came to Ireland with William III's invading English forces in 1690 and fought at the Battle of the Boyne.
 He later acquired a land grant in Ballingarry and developed it into a successful estate.

 Scott served as quartermaster in one of the regiments raised by Governor Shirley of Massachusetts and arrived in Nova Scotia aboard the British vessel London as part of Edward Cornwallis' expedition to establish Halifax in 1749.
 In 1750 Scott wed Mary Morris, the daughter of Charles Morris and had four children with her; (Joseph, Susanna, William and Rose).
-Unfortunately Mary and her four children died prior to 1763 as on January 4, 1763 he married Margaret Ramsey Cottnam.
+Unfortunately Mary and her four children died prior to 1763 as on January 4, 1763, he married Margaret Ramsey Cottnam.
 They had a daughter (Elizabeth) and son (Michael).

 By 1752 he had established himself as a merchant selling "wines, rum, Irish butter, soap, and coffee", etc. and invested in several other businesses.
 During this early period Scott acquired several government positions.
 In 1752 he was named Justice of the Peace, a judge in the Inferior Court of Common Pleas, in 1754 Surveyor of Lumber, and from 1761 to 1763 was the Paymaster for the Halifax garrison.
 He may even have acted as Commander of Fort Sackville for a short period around 1770.